LivePersonInc/developer-center/pages/Documents/ConversationalAI/Third-PartyBots/CustomEndpoint/service-implementation.md

 To connect to Third-Party Bots via the Custom Endpoint vendor few service endpoints methods must be implemented by brands that we will explain below.
+We also have provided a public [GitHub Repository](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service) that includes:

+- [Node.js](https://nodejs.org/en/) sample implementation of custom endpoint service which mock the supported Bot responses
-We also have provided a public [GitHub Repository](https://github.com/LivePersonInc/third-party-bots-custom-endpoint-reference-service) that contains the [OpenAPI Specification](https://swagger.io/specification).
-It includes detailed information on Request and Response bodies sent or expected by the Third-Party Bots.
+- [OpenAPI Specification](https://swagger.io/specification) that describe endpoints and information on Request and Response bodies sent or expected by the Third-Party Bots

 #### Get Bot Environments